yireo/producteev-client/README.md

 This PHP client makes use of the Producteev API, authenticating using OAuth2 and depends on Guzzle.

 ## Status
-Beta (but it might be ready for production).
-This API client is used by ourselves to integrate various other systems with Productev, for instance to create complete projects (including tasks and subtasks) through batch-scripts.
+Beta (aka *it might be ready for production*).
+This API client is used by ourselves to integrate various other systems with Producteev, for instance to create complete projects (including tasks and subtasks) through batch-scripts.

 This package is also listed on Packagist: https://packagist.org/packages/yireo/producteev-client